Disney just named a new chief executive. He’ll face challenges Bob Iger never imagined.

 “And its new business,” he added, referring to Disney Plus, “is losing money.”

 Most immediately, Disney must absorb the impact of coronavirus.
 Disney’s theme-park business depends on consumers traveling and gathering easily — the very activities most threatened by the spread of the virus.
 The company has already closed parks in Shanghai and Hong Kong indefinitely, resulting in a loss of $175 million by its own estimates.
-On Thursday, it announced a two-week shutdown of Tokyo Disneyland.
+It announced a two-week shutdown of Tokyo Disneyland beginning Saturday.

-Closures of other parks could come soon.
+Closures of other parks could be in the offing.
 Theme-park experts in Orlando say shutterings in the region — site of such popular parks as Disney’s Magic Kingdom — are a legitimate concern.
 Emergent health risks in crowded venues reverses what has long been a historic strength of Disney: a core business impervious to digital disruption.
 The popularity of movie theaters also remains an unknown as the virus spreads.

 But the challenges go well beyond the disease.
 Cord-cutting still gnaws, as younger viewers flee the ad-supported television business in which Disney, via its ownership of networks like ABC and ESPN, is deeply invested.
 The research firm UBS projects that more than 6 million new homes will cancel traditional TV subscriptions in 2020, essentially matching the figure from 2019.